zannloo/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
+* 1a.
 The given name of group is invalid.

-    * 2a1.
+    * 1a1.
 ProfBook shows an error message.

       Use case resumes at step 1.

+* 1b.
+The given name of group is invalid.

+    * 1b1.
+ProfBook shows an error message.

+      Use case resumes at step 1.

-* 2b.
+* 1c.
 The given path is invalid.

-  * 2b1.
+  * 1c1.
 ProfBook shows an error message.

     Use case resumes at step 1.